Master's Degree Admission

 Submit a résumé listing your current employers and professional experiences.
 Your résumé should be uploaded on the application page.

-In addition to a statement of purpose, the Master of Liberal Studies with a concentration in Creative Writing requires a writing sample (2-3 pages) in the genre of your choice.
+In addition to a statement of purpose, the Master of Arts Professional Creative Writing requires a creative writing sample (2-3 pages) in the genre of your choice.
 Please submit a writing sample via the application status page.

 You will be asked via email to complete a translation exercise, which will be emailed after you submit your application.
 Please note that the Translation Studies introductory course, required for subsequent translation courses, is only offered in the fall and spring quarters.
 Please contact the academic advisor for details.